Line 2 Bloor–Danforth: Depot

 Most trains that serve the Bloor–Danforth line are stored at the Greenwood Yard, which opened with the first segment of the line.
 Before the yard was built, the land was occupied by a quarry and a garbage dump.
-Due to its location next to the Canadian National Railway (and GO Transit) tracks, it was possible for trains to be delivered directly to the subway.
+Due to its location next to the Canadian National Railway (and GO Transit Lakeshore East and Stouffville line) tracks, it was possible for trains to be delivered directly to the subway.
 The CN rail tracks were converted to allow for the storage of more subway trains as the T1-series trains were shifted from Yonge–University–Spadina line to the Bloor–Danforth line.
-In addition to providing storage for subway trains, the Greenwood Yard is also used to maintain vehicles that operate on Line 3 Scarborough, as the McCowan Yard is only equipped for vehicle storage and to perform basic maintenance of vehicles.
+In addition to providing storage for subway trains, the Greenwood Yard was also used to maintain vehicles that operated on Line 3 Scarborough during the line's operation from 1985 to 2023, as the McCowan Yard was only equipped for vehicle storage and to perform basic maintenance of vehicles.

 The Keele Yard (originally known as the Vincent Yard) is a small facility located between Keele station and Dundas West station.
 It provides for the storage and cleaning of subway trains but not for maintenance.
 Since June 18, 2017, the yard stores and services four trains overnight with the remaining yard capacity used to store work equipment.

-The TTC is planning to build a new subway yard on the site of a former CPR freight yard, southwest of Kipling station.
+The TTC is planning to build a new subway yard on the site of a former Canadian Pacific Railway freight yard, Obico Yard, southwest of Kipling station.
 When the TTC replaces the T1 subway fleet, it will need space to store the new trains as they are delivered as well as new shops to service them.
 The Greenwood Yard will be inadequate as it is completely full with no room to expand, and because its facilities are optimized for two-car train sets rather than the six-car train sets of the proposed new fleet.
 The estimated cost of the new yard was $500 million, of which only $7 million for planning work was included in the Capital Budget as of July 2017.
 As of March 2017, the TTC estimated that the Kipling Yard would open in 2031.